Sarah Drummond talks about learnings and best practice in procuring service design.

 Project Manager (2 days)

 Ask what each block will focus on and what the outcomes and outputs are for overall phases.
+Use this flexibly as a sprint based model and pause (through negotiation and trusting contracts) with your supplier, there’s nothing worse than buying dead time.
 Getting down to the above level of minutia is really a painstaking approach to negotiate how someone will work for you.
 Re-frame that to how someone can work with you.

 13. Clarify what you mean by ‘on-site’